 From there, you’ll need to find different solutions for each of these problems as they will severely disrupt the user experience within your website.

 This makes it hard for any business to portray a professional image to their customers, let alone stand out from the competition.

 The main takeaway?

 A custom-built website lets you create a memorable user experience, while templates have limitations in the type of experience you can create to make your brand memorable.

 One other crucial factor that determines whether customers will either stay or leave a certain site can easily be tied back to this - speed.

 We all know the frustrations of having slow internet speed, so can you imagine what it’s like when your website takes an extremely long time to load?

 Usually, this is a common problem in templates as they come pre-built with lots of plugins installed which affects the overall speed within your website.

-While it’s great to have a wide selection of choices, the reality is that you’ll only end up using a few of them on a regular basis.
+While it’s great to have a wide selection of choices, the reality is that you’ll end up using only a few of them on a regular basis.

 This means all the unused plugins will still run in the background, even if you’ve disabled them!